-You may change your PCP for any reason, at any time.
-Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP.
+You may change your PCP for any reason at any time.
+Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP in our plan, or you will pay more for covered services.

-To change your PCP, call our Member Help Team or log in or register at www.ibx.com/login.
+To change your PCP, call our Member Help Team, or log in or register at www.ibx.com/login.
 The change will be effective the first day of the month following the request for change.
 If you call, be sure to inform our Member Help Team representative if you are seeing any specialists or receiving covered services that your PCP approved (such as home health services and durable medical equipment).
 Our Member Help Team representative will then:

-- Help you continue to receive specialty care and covered services when you change your PCP: - Verify that your chosen PCP is accepting new patients; - Change your membership record to show the name of your new PCP; and - Send you a new member ID card that lists the name and phone number of your new PCP.
+- Help you continue to receive specialty care and covered services when you change your PCP; - Verify that your chosen PCP is accepting new patients; and - Change your membership record to show the name of your new PCP.